+Component Current period Prior period

+1. Current assets

+2. Less current assets not readily convertible into cash (e.g., prepaid expenses)

+3. Adjusted current assets Line 1 minus line 2 =

+4. Current liabilities

-Component Current period Prior period 1.
-Current assets 2.
-Less current assets not readily convertible into cash (e.g., prepaid expenses) 3.
-Adjusted current assets Line 1 minus line 2 = 4.
-Current liabilities 5.
-Add 100% of non-current related party debt unless the firm and the lender have executed a subordination agreement in the form set out in Appendix B of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations and the firm has delivered a copy of the agreement to the regulator or, in Québec, the securities regulatory authority.
+Component Current period Prior period

+5. Add 100% of non-current related party debt unless the firm and the lender have executed a subordination agreement in the form set out in Appendix B of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations and the firm has delivered a copy of the agreement to the regulator or, in Québec, the securities regulatory authority.
 See section 12.2 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations.

-6. Adjusted current liabilities Line 4 plus line 5 = 7.
-Adjusted working capital Line 3 minus line 6 =
+6. Adjusted current liabilities Line 4 plus line 5 =

+7. Adjusted working capital Line 3 minus line 6 =

 8. Less minimum capital

 9. Less market risk

-10. Less any deductible under the bonding or insurance policy required under Part 12 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations
+10. Less any deductible under the bonding or insurance policy required under Part 12 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations or, in Québec, for a firm registered only in that jurisdiction and solely in the category of mutual fund dealer, less the deductible under the liability insurance required under section 193 of the Québec Securities Regulation

 11. Less Guarantees

 12. Less unresolved differences

 13. Excess working capital